python/cpython/Doc/library/plistlib.rst

    by NSKeyedArchiver and NSKeyedUnarchiver.

 .. versionchanged:: 3.9
    Old API removed.

+.. versionchanged:: 3.10
    Support added for reading and writing :class:`UID` tokens in XML plists.

 .. seealso::